microsoft/Git-Credential-Manager-for-Windows/.github/ISSUE_TEMPLATE/git-failure-due-to-authentication.md

 * [ ] dev.azure.com/org
 * [ ] org.visualstudio.com

-**If AzureDevops, make sure verified that you can access the webpage of the remote url in browser.
-Also double check that if you've been presented with an account picker you've selected the same one you used to access the webpage**
+**If you're using Azure DevOps, can you access the repository in the browser via the same URL?**
+* [ ] Yes
+* [ ] No, I get a permission error.
+* [ ] No, for a different reason:

+**If you're using Azure DevOps, and the account picker shows more than one identity as you authenticate, check that you selected the same one that has access on the web.**
-* [ ] Yes, I've done both of these things
+* [ ] I only see one identity.
-* [ ] Other? - please describe;
+* [ ] I checked each and none worked.

 **Expected behavior**
 A clear and concise description of what you expected to happen (or code).